 extensive Yamna culture (~3600).
 The Yamna culture would absorb much

-of the far-eastern PIE and proto-Uralic people as well as drive
+of the earlier eastern PIE and proto-Uralic people, as well as drive

-Of the far-eastern PIE people, one group, already located north of
+Of the eastern PIE people, one group, already by this time located along the Kuba river valley north of

 the Caucasus, developed the Maykop culture (~3700 bc), which thrived

 as an intermediary between the Indo-Iranians of the steppes and the